Directive Principles of State Policy UPSC

 Option c – Only I

-Which one of the following Directive Principles was inserted by the Constitution (42nd Amendment) Act, 1976?
+Which Directive Principle was added by the 42nd Constitutional Amendment Act, 1976?

 Option b – Equal justice and free legal aid

-In the Constitution of India, the promotion of international peace and security is included in the
+In the Indian Constitution, the promotion of global peace and security is found in the

 (b) Directive Principles of State Policy